A Summer Road Trip Through the Heart of Scotland

 The Glencoe Massacre Monument set against a moody Scottish sky.

-Taking in the view on top of Ben Nevis.
+The Ben Nevis cable car.
+Right, taking in the view on top of Ben Nevis.
 Rather amazing on a good weather day.

 The stone skyline of Edinburgh full of embellishment, turrets and grandiosity.
 This is one of my favourite photographs from the trip - I love the way the sunset highlights the buildings' architectural details.